semi-infiknight/message-storage/README.md

 Dependencies:

-`ethereumjs-tx`: used for creating Ethereum transactions `ethereumjs-util`: used for encoding and decoding Ethereum addresses and other data types `web3`: used for interacting with Ethereum nodes `dotenv`: used for loading environment variables `express`: used for building a web API
+`ethereumjs-tx`: used for creating Ethereum transactions`ethereumjs-util`: used for encoding and decoding Ethereum addresses and other data types`web3`: used for interacting with Ethereum nodes`dotenv`: used for loading environment variables`express`: used for building a web API`body-parser`: used for parsing HTTP request bodies`cors`: used for enabling Cross-Origin Resource Sharing (CORS)

-`body-parser`: used for parsing HTTP request bodies `cors`: used for enabling Cross-Origin Resource Sharing (CORS)
+w
 w